alyssaespenida/-/README.md

-For the result of the output of the programs, visit Issues.
+For the result/output of the codes, visit Issues.

-(For educational purposes.)
+(For educational purposes; requirement for school.)